TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/TransOrigDiffSourceField.rst

     :type: string (field name)
     :Scope: Proc. / Display

+    ..  versionchanged:: 13.3
+        The column definition is :ref:`auto-created <ctrl-auto-created-columns>`.

-    Field name, by convention by convention
+    Column name, by convention
     :ref:`l10n_diffsource <field-l10n_diffsource>`, which will be updated with the value of the original
     language record whenever the translation record is updated.
 This